Why

 The basic patterns and general "anatomical design" had already been implemented,

-and I only had to develop the existing functionality.
+to develop the existing functionality.

 And these elements should easily fit into more complex patterns